lukecharde/govgit/README.md

 ## Editing the Site
 - Fork this repo
-- Edit a page: add a tutorial, agency, news article, etc.
+- Edit a page with [Markdwon](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet): add a tutorial/resource, agency, news article, etc.
 - Issue a Pull Request
 - Pull requests are merged into a <code>gh-pages</code> branch which is generated through Jekyll](http://jekyllrb.com/) into a shiny responsive website which is reachable at "GovGit.info"